paveltimofeev/screens.io/tasklist.md

 -- [Move to AWS: 3.0] Run proxy & backend on AWS Beanstalk (allow access to mongodb) -- [Move to AWS: 3.1] Setup CodePipeline and CodeBuild for CD to Beanstalk -- Supports starting with local/cloud config
+-- Beanstalk restart app every time when new screenshot is taken because of: `Change detected on path vrt_data/... for app backend - restarting`

 - [Bug] Backend: should not fail/freeze job if cannot download reference - should execute the job and report - 'no reference'